Daniel-Ian-Robinson/Arduino-Morse-Code-Player/README.md

 ## Notes

 ###### Words Per Minute
-This code measures words per minute (WPM) as the number of times the buzzer can play the word "PARIS " (including the space at the end) in a minute.
+This code measures its Morse Code speed in words per minute (WPM).
+This is the number of times the buzzer can play the word "PARIS " (including the space at the end) in a minute.
 This is a standard measure.